Trump Signs Executive Order to Accelerate Psychedelic Drug Research and Access

 Key Facts

-- President Trump signed an executive order to expedite research and regulatory review of psychedelic drugs for mental illness.
+- President Donald Trump signed an executive order aimed at expediting research and access to psychedelic therapies.

-- FDA Commissioner Dr. Marty Makary described the order as an 'historic moment' for psychedelic research.
+- FDA Commissioner Dr. Marty Makary described the move as a 'historic moment' for psychedelic research.

 What Happened